pingcap/docs-dm/en/relay-log.md

 » start-relay -s mysql-replica-01 worker1 worker2
 ```

-In the command `start-relay`, you can only specify free DM-workers or DM-workers that have been bound to the upstream data source.
+In the command `start-relay`, you can only specify free DM-workers or DM-workers that have been bound to the upstream data source in the parameter.

 ```
 {